Center for Microeconomic Data

 SCE LABOR MARKET SURVEY

-• The average reservation wage—the lowest wage respondents would be willing to accept for a new job—increased to $82,135, a new series high, from $81,147 in July.
+• The average reservation wage—the lowest wage respondents would be willing to accept for a new job—sharply retreated to $74,236 from a series high of $82,135 in November.
+This decrease was most pronounced for men and respondents over age 45.

-• The average expected likelihood of working beyond age 62 bounced back to 50.6 percent, after reaching a series low of 45.8 percent in March 2024.
-This is the highest reading of the series since March 2021.
-The average expected likelihood of working beyond age 67 slightly declined, to 34.0 percent, but well above the yearly averages of the series for 2021, 2022, and 2023.
+• The average expected likelihood of working beyond age 62 declined to 47.3 percent in March 2025.
+The average expected likelihood of working beyond age 67 also declined, to 31.6 percent.

 The SCE Labor Market Survey is fielded every four months as a rotating module of the Survey of Consumer Expectations (SCE).
 The data are updated online as results come in.